-Before setting up The Prospectory in 2001, they spent many years working in Hewlett Packard Research Labs in Bristol as principal scientists – studying information and communication behaviour, inventing and developing new HP products and running early technology trials.
+Before setting up The Prospectory, Alison and Peter spent many years working in Hewlett Packard Research Labs in Bristol as principal scientists – studying information and communication behaviour, inventing and developing new HP products and running early technology trials.

 Peter, my partner, sadly died in November 2019.
 He had a BA in Pure Mathematics from The University College of Wales, Aberystwyth and an MSc in Computer Science from Brunel University.
 After joining Hewlett Packard, Peter designed and helped develop the first commercial multi-node e-mail system, launched in 1981.
 Peter held international patents in the fields of electronic mail, object oriented systems and device protocols.
 Peter’s Prospectory research interests lay in energy reduction, ultra low energy transport and energy storage.